trilom/file-changes-action/README.md

 ### files

-steps.file_changes.outputs.files - `string` - The names all new, updated, and deleted files.
+steps.file_changes.outputs.files - `string` - The names all new, updated, and removed files.
 The output is dependant on the output input, default is a json string.

 ### files_added